pangtengg/GradeMaster/README.md

 # GradeMaster
-GradeMaster CGPA Calculator Introduction
+**GradeMaster CGPA Calculator Introduction**
-It is mainly created for students and educational institutions to calculate their GPA & CGPA.
+It is a C++ program mainly created for students and educational institutions to calculate their GPA & CGPA.

 This program aims to help students calculate their grade point average (GPA) and cumulative grade point average (CGPA) easily based on their performance in various courses.
 By using a standardized program like GradeMaster GPA & CGPA, students can save time and reduce errors compared to manual calculation.
 It can also help them make informed decisions about their studies.